-- A pop-up menu that appears by right-clicking on the agent's will icon in the taskbar. - A desktop icon, if the feature is enabled in the temporary web access settings, - The command EsGui /GrantWebAccess to be inserted into a script, for example.
+- A desktop icon, if the feature is enabled in the temporary web access settings, - The command EsGui /GrantWebAccess to be inserted into a script, for example.

 When the user's temporary web access is in progress, a banner at the bottom of the agent's interface indicates the remaining time.